Woman seated at desk reading a large archival book, surrounded by framed photos, storage boxes, and soft lamplight.

 Renowned New York-based French chef Jean-Georges Vongerichten opens a new restaurant at The Connaught, in the space overlooking Mount Street.
 Offering gourmet dining around the clock, the space invites both hotel guests and the local Mayfair community to savour relaxed yet elevated dishes in a contemporary space designed by John Heah.

-The renowned Connaught Grill reopens in 2020 at The Connaught under the direction of internationally acclaimed chef and friend of the hotel, Jean-Georges Vongerichten.
+The renowned Connaught Grill reopens in 2020.
 Design of the restaurant is led by interior architect John Heah, with a strong focus on art and craftsmanship, while bespoke woodwork is made by Mira Nakashima.
 The Connaught Patisserie also opens, showcasing the exquisite creations of Executive Pastry Chef Nicolas Rouzaud and his team, with a tempting array of cakes and pastries.

 2020